 ICT sector and its R&D

-The database, regularly updated by the Ivie, covers the period 1995 to 2015 (last year with official data).
-Provisional estimates on the evolution of the main ICT sectors and the Media and content and Retail sale via mail order houses or via internet sectors are available for 2016 and 2017.
+The database, regularly updated by the Ivie, covers the period 1995 to 2019 (last year with official data).
+Provisional estimates on the evolution of the main ICT sectors and the Media and content and Retail sale via mail order houses or via internet sectors are available for 2020 and 2022.
 The PREDICT initiative aims to compare the evolution of the EU ICT sector with its R&D and its major competitors.
 To this end, in addition to the database, annual reports are drawn up that analyze the available information and synthesize the main trends in the ICT sector of the countries included in the database.
-Also, together with the JRC, meetings in Brussels aimed at policy-makers and international experts are organized to present the results of the project.
-The main conclusions of the research carried out are summarized in Policy Briefs, which include economic policy recommendations.

 - 2018 PREDICT Key Facts Report

 - 2013 PREDICT Report

 - Methodological Note.
 ICT Sector Definition: Transition from NACE Rev. 1.1 to NACE Rev. 2

 European Commission and Ivie (Valencian Institute of Economic Research).
 2023 PREDICT Database (ICT sector analysis 2023).
 València, July 2023.
 Available at: http://data.europa.eu/89h/2682f25a-3d4f-40c7-9938-e2d73a4ff3c1 [consultation: date].

 JRC (Joint Research Centre).
 Digital Economy (Twin Transition Dataset).
 Brussels: European Commission, 2023.
 Available at: https://joint-research-centre.ec.europa.eu/predict/twin-transition-dataset_en [consultation: date].